Cat Can’t Walk After Gabapentin – Know the Signs and What to Do

 Gabapentin can be a very effective medication for some cats, but it can also have some serious side effects.
 One of the most serious side effects of gabapentin is that it can cause paralysis.
 If your cat takes gabapentin and suddenly can’t walk, it is important to take them to the vet immediately.

-What Are Gabapentin and What Are Its Uses For Cats?
+What Are Gabapentin And What Are Its Uses For Cats?

 Gabapentin is a medication that is used to treat pain, anxiety, and seizures in cats.
 It is also sometimes used to help with post-operative pain.
 Gabapentin is a member of the class of medications known as anticonvulsants.